V-Cyberpunk/DragonCore/README.md

 * update client portal. open <wow_dir>/\_retail\_/WTF/Config.wtf if not there, start wow first and close. change SET portal entry "SET portal "wow.df"
 * create a DNS A record, if you have DNS server or use the hosts file, on Windows it's at C:\Windows\System32\drivers\etc\hosts, to redirect the domain wow.df to your ip

 Thanks to motivewc with the cert inspiration.
 Had the patching month ago but didn't thought about the certs to import.
-But it's logacially. :D
+But it's logically. :D

 <br>
 Below is the original TrinityCore Readme: